 The newly built Drill Hall on Brook Road

-The final refurbishment of the Electra picture house on the south side of High Street
+The final refurbishment of the Electra picture house on the north side of High Street

 View of High Street towards Cheadle Green with a double decker bus approaching